KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws2-grouping-selectors/2hover-color.md

 1. Select a color that displays when your mouse hovers over the hyperlink tags in your navigation bar and footer.

-1. Create a style targeting the hover Pseudo Class on the `a` tag within `nav` and define the `background-color` property.
-Your code should look similar to this.
+1. Between the styles for the `img` and `.small-plates`, create a style for `a` elements.
+Add the `background-color` property.
+The background color for all `a` elements changed.
+Hrm....

+1. We want the background to show on hover, so we can use the **Pseudo Class** `:hover`.
+Change the selector to `a:hover`.

+1. Save your file and view in Chrome.
+What happens when you hover over the links in the navigation bar?

+    ![](https://media.giphy.com/media/B0vFTrb0ZGDf2/giphy.gif)

+1. But we don't want all the `a` tags to hover.
+Just the ones in the navigation.
+We could add a `class` or we can target only the `a` elements in `nav` by changing the selector to `nav a:hover`.

+    {% hint style='info' %}
+You are using the **Descendant combinator**.
+A combinator is a special selector.
+The descendant combinator contains 2 or more selectors with a space between each selector.
+The first selector is an ancestor of the second in the HTML.
+Selectors can be HTML elements or classes.
+So in this case, you are saying

+> For all HTML `nav` elements that has a descendant `a`, add a color when hovering.

+Read more about the [Descendant combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator).
-    {% filename %}styles.css{% endfilename %}
+    {% endhint %}
-    ```css
-    nav a:hover {
-        background-color: #d88731;
-    }
-    ```

     {% hint style='tip' %}
 Group styles for the same parent element together to make it easier for yourself.
 Group all the `nav` style together, but order by specificity.
     {% endhint %}
-    Save your file and view in Chrome.
-What happens when you hover over the links in the navigation bar?

-    ![](https://media.giphy.com/media/B0vFTrb0ZGDf2/giphy.gif)

-1. We don't want the bullets to show in the navigation menu.
-Remove the bullets by setting the `list-style-type` property to "none" on the `ul` tag in `nav`.
-Your code should look like this.

-    {% filename %}styles.css{% endfilename %}
-    ```css
-    nav ul {
-        list-style-type: none;
-    }
-    ```
-    Save your file and view in Chrome.
-The navigation bar is starting to look better.
-    {% hint sty="info" %}
-Learn more about styling lists using [MDN list styling reference](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Styling_lists).
-    {% endhint %}
-1. Repeat the steps in the section by adding the hover color and removing the bullets in the `footer`.
-Be sure to put these styles towards the bottom of the page with your footer background color.